Steps to take if you’re struggling with your car loan

 You can give your car back to the lender voluntarily.
 If you do this, take photos of the car so you have proof of the condition it was in.
 You should also research the value of the car.

 Your lender will then sell the car.
 If the sale price is under what you owe, you’ll have to pay the remainder of the loan.

 If your problem still hasn’t been solved, or you’re feeling overwhelmed, call us on 1800 007 007 to speak with one of our financial counsellors.

 The information below is for car loans obtained for personal purposes only.
 If your loan was for business purposes, get legal advice.

 Yes, cars bought on credit can be repossessed under certain circumstances:

 - if you ‘defaulted’ on the loan agreement.
 For example, you failed to make repayments or failed to keep the car insured

 - if you’ve been given a notice by the lender (required in most cases) stating that you’re in default of the loan, have had 30 days to fix the problem and you didn’t do so within that time.

-If your lender threatens to repossess your car and/or your default notice has expired, lodge a complaint with an external dispute resolution scheme immediately.
-The lender can’t repossess your car while a dispute is being considered.
+If your lender threatens to repossess your car and/or your default notice has expired, lodge a complaint with the Australian Financial Complaints Authority immediately.
+The lender usually can’t repossess your car while a dispute is being considered.

 Can my car be taken without my consent?